AhhyeonC/AhhyeonC/README.md

 I am interested in Climate Change, especially about extreme events.

-I am uploading some practical codes for processing climate-related data. (from basic-level to professional-level) Uploading is on going, and other codes will be uploaded soon.
+I am uploading some practical codes for processing climate-related data (from basic-level to professional-level).
+Uploading is on going, and other codes will be uploaded soon.

 If you have any questions or suggestions, please feel free to e-mail me!